The name "Limia" is derived from the latin word "Limus", which means mud. Referring to the feeding habits of these fish.

 These limias originates from Cuba and occur in mangrove swamps, coastal lagoons, steams, lakes and estuaries.
-And they inhabit both freshwater and brackish water.
+But this species also occurs on Isla de Juventud.
+And they inhabit both still and fast flowing freshwater and brackish water.
 With a margin of 18°C - 26°C water temperature they are happy fish.
 And it's a friendly fish by any means as well... so, it would make a good tank mate to other friendly fish.

 They're grayish with silver sides and a white belly.
 They've got a fishnet pattern on their sides covered with black speckles.
-A certain amount will show some bronze and yellow markings as well.
+A certain amount will show some bronze, yellow or blue markings as well.
 Black markings on clear fins do occur with both genders but males do tend to have more fin markings.
 Males size up from 4cm to 8cm and females from 5cm to 10cm.
 So, also with this strain, the females tend to get a bit larger.

 Above: An adult female (photo left) and an adult male (photo right)